Moremi Game Reserve Camping and Self-Drive Safari

 We used Tracks4africa Maps and their GPS app to navigate our way around Moremi Reserve.
 They include all the off-road tracks, and we have found them to be the most reliable and easy to use.

 They also give the average drive times between locations, which is really useful.
-Because sometimes, what may be a short distance can take a long time due to the driving conditions.
+Sometimes, what may be a short distance can take a long time due to driving conditions.

 We use paper maps for planning our route and then the Tracks4Africa app en route.
 The GPS marker indicates our current position, so as chief navigator, this makes my job much easier.